-A few years back, all eye were on three rappers on the come-up to unite their lyrical rap skills as the force that would take back the hip-hop culture and lead us into the Holy Land of the new school rap scene.
+A few years back, all eye were on three rappers on the come-up to unite their lyrical rap skills as the force that would lead us into the Holy Land of the new school rap era.
 As you may have guessed, these leaders were J. Cole, Kendrick Lamar, and Wale.

 Fast forward to now, and we see that not much has changed.

 Wale’s fifth studio album dropped late April and with the combination of a surprise early release date, minimal promotion, and lackluster single performance, Shine, was yet another one of Wale’s bodies of work to be declared a “flop,” earning him a mere 28,000 equivalent album units.

 On Monday’s episode of Complex’s Everyday Struggle, Wale and DJ Akademiks exchanged their opposing views surrounding the album’s disappointing numbers and Wale deflected by mentioning the performance of his Shine tour dates, stating that he has “sold out shows” in both LA and Atlanta.
 In the same breath, Wale tiptoed around the act of calling out his label, Atlantic Records, for not providing him with the proper support to successfully launch Shine, saying, “I didn’t create enough awareness like I should have….
 I put it on me, I don’t put it on Atlantic,” and that he didn’t want to “point fingers.”

 Well, Wale, someone needs to start pointing something.

 Now, if you were once deemed as one of hip-hop’s rising stars only to be thrown in the flames of bad record deals, bad press, and bad album sales, you would have a chip on your shoulder too, right?